ejeej/ImmuneSpace_SDY984/OlgaMironenko/ImmuneSpace_SDY984_eng_nocode.md

 In the chosen study gene expression was assessed for 35 volunteers just before vaccination and in the several points (1, 3, 7 days) after it.

 **Response to vaccination** was evaluated at 30 days after vaccination.
 All participants were divided into 3 groups by the strength of their response: low, moderate and high responders.
 There were several alternative criteria (measures) for this division within the whole range of IS2 studies, but for our project we will use just one of the two available approaches - the MFC_p40 measure.
-MFC is the maximum fold change of the antibody titer after vaccination in comparison with its value before it (maximum - because some vaccines in some of the IS2 studies contained several strains of virus or atibody titer was measured by several tests for them [@fourati_pan-vaccine_2022]).
+MFC is the maximum fold change of the antibody titer after vaccination in comparison with its value before it (maximum - because some vaccines in some of the IS2 studies contained several strains of virus or atibody titer was measured by several tests for them (Fourati et al. 2022)).
 There was just one strain of Zoster in Zostavax vaccine and antibody titer in the SDY984 study was evaluated with just one test (IgG measurement with ELISA (enzyme-linked immunosorbent assay)), therefore in our case MFC is actually just singular fold change of the antibody titer at 30 days after vaccination (precisely, $log_2(FC)$).
-As for labelling the participants by the strength of their response, thresholds for their division into low, moderate and high responders were chosen as the 40th and 60th percentiles of MFC [@fourati_pan-vaccine_2022], correspondingly (detailed information about that can be found, inter alia, inside the [scripts](https://rdrr.io/github/RGLab/ImmuneSignatures2/src/R/immuneResponseCallGeneration.R) which were used by researchers for preprocessing the data for the study we have chosen).
+As for labelling the participants by the strength of their response, thresholds for their division into low, moderate and high responders were chosen as the 40th and 60th percentiles of MFC (Fourati et al. 2022), correspondingly (detailed information about that can be found, inter alia, inside the [scripts](https://rdrr.io/github/RGLab/ImmuneSignatures2/src/R/immuneResponseCallGeneration.R) which were used by researchers for preprocessing the data for the study we have chosen).

 For simplification we **exclude moderate responders** (7 participants) from our analysis.

 <br>

-The **original study** [@li_metabolic_2017] utilized the broader data set in comparison with the one available to us (with respect to the greater number of volunteers, number of indicators, including those from metabolomics and flow cytometry, as well as number of time points when these variables were measured) and aimed at wider range of tasks with a bit different (in comparison with ours) emphasis, namely the estimate of the correlation between changes in metabolic indicators and changes of genes' and their modules' expression up to 180 days from vaccination.
+The **original study** (Li et al. 2017) utilized the broader data set in comparison with the one available to us (with respect to the greater number of volunteers, number of indicators, including those from metabolomics and flow cytometry, as well as number of time points when these variables were measured) and aimed at wider range of tasks with a bit different (in comparison with ours) emphasis, namely the estimate of the correlation between changes in metabolic indicators and changes of genes' and their modules' expression up to 180 days from vaccination.
 Therefore, the authors succeed in the detailed description of the immune response to Zostavax vaccine, without it dichotomization.
 In **our research** we set a narrower goal - to reveal those genes that are differentially expressed (DEGs) in participants depending on the strength of their immune response or expression of which is related (positively or negatively) to the probability of the strong response, and to find out those paths which are represented by these genes.

 <br>